DanyelleJhang/Trophic-Prediction/README.md

 - We will only keep one of feature to utilize

-- Those remaining features are weakly relevance to each other
+- Those rest of features are weakly relevance to each other

 - Those absolute correlation coefficient value amongst different features which are smaller than 0.3 will be remained.